liuyuchenzh/upload2cdn/README.md

 Place to put cache file.

-Use this only when to want to manage cache file by VCS, which is unlikely.
+Use this only when you want to manage the cache file by VCS, which is unlikely.

 ### [onFinish]: () => any